noexc/mapview/README.md

 [a receiver radio] -> [mapview-telemetryparser] -> [mapview-send] -> [clients]

-It depends on `minimodem` and calls out to it using the Shelly library for Haskell.
+It depends on `minimodem` (by default) and calls out to it using the Shelly library for Haskell.
 On each successfully received line, `mapview-telemetryparser` will output a JSON file.

 In `mapview-send`, we use the fsnotify Haskell library to determine when the JSON file changes.
 When a change is detected, we push out new coordinates to